Payment gateway: Typical transaction processes

-1: When the customer enters their card detail in the payment gateway, the payment gateway transfers it securely to the Merchant’s account.

-2: Then a request is sent through your merchant account to the payment processor.

-3: The payment processor then sends the request to the issuing(customer’s) bank.

-4: If the transaction is approved the customer’s account is debited and the funds are transferred to Merchant’s(Acquiring) bank.

-This is how a transaction works in simple words.

 White label payment gateway

 Some payment gateways offer white label services, which allow payment service providers, e-commerce platforms, ISOs, resellers, or acquiring banks to fully brand the payment gateway’s technology as their own.
 This means PSPs or other third parties can own the end-to-end user experience without bringing payments operations—and additional risk management and compliance responsibility—in house, although the party offering the white labelled solution to its customers might still be responsible for some regulatory requirements such as Know your customer.

-Types

-There are five main types of payment gateways.